- This event has passed.

 Albert describes Big Dog as a “driving along the highway with the top down” kind of record, and Let The Big Dog Eat sets the pace (complete with breakneck riffing and improvised barks).
 Other foot-down cuts include the call-and-response Don’t Let Them Fool Ya, the searing Where The Devil Makes His Deals (written with Graham Wood Drout) and the observational wit of Get Your Ass In The Van.
 That song was a response to all the poor, pampered souls, grins Albert, who think that music is one big American Idol episode.

 Because of government social distancing guidelines and reduced capacity, Blue Rooster must insist on $15 per person food and drink.
-There will be two shows, one at 6:30 and another at 9 pm.
 Thank you for your support of music and musicians in the area.